The New Texas Law Governing Commercial Truck Accident Claims

-Its Impact of Victims in Commercial Truck Accidents
+Its Impact on Victims of Commercial Truck Accidents

 What Are the Major Changes Resulting from the New Texas Law?